risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 verify kubelet service ``sudo systemctl status kubelet``

-in case of the kublet not running, start and enable it, so it starts after each rebooting
+in case of the kubelet not running, start and enable it, so it starts after each rebooting

 ``sudo systemctl enable kubelet && systemctl start kubelet``

-it is not possible to run kublet while the swap is enabled
+it is not possible to run kubelet while the swap is enabled

 to turn off swap on the node run